kimlvis31/AutoTradeMachine_Eta/README.md

     | PSL (Partial Stop Loss) | Partial position liquidation scenario for risk management |
     <br>

-    In addition to the core scenarios, auxiliary parameters are available to handle dynamic market conditions.
+    In addition to the core scenarios, auxiliary parameters are available to handle dynamic market conditions and provide secondary safeguards.

     | Parameter    | Contents   | Description |
     | :---:        | :---:      | :--- |